Badminton World Championships 2026: New Delhi to Host Historic Return After 17 Years

 India’s Medal Legacy at the BWF World Championships

-India’s journey at the BWF World Championships has evolved from solitary milestones to consistent podium presence.
+India’s journey at the BWF World Championships has evolved from solitary milestones to a consistent podium presence.
 Since Prakash Padukone’s breakthrough bronze in 1983, India has achieved 15 podium finishes at the World Championships.
-Jwala Gutta and Ashwini Ponappa became the first Indian doubles medallists in 2011, signalling a shift toward all-around competitiveness.
+Jwala Gutta and Ashwini Ponnappa became the first Indian doubles medallists in 2011, signalling a shift toward all-around competitiveness.

 YearPlayersEventMedal